 Best tracks: “Sicarios”, “Dead Flowers”, “Bricks to Murals”

 Released: October 2

 Harry Fraud is another producer whose been having an amazing 2020.
-On this project, he links with the fresh Bay Area emcee, Larry June, to deliver 26 minutes of luscious beats and wavy rhymes perfect to ride around town with.
+On this project, he links with the fresh Bay Area emcee, Larry June, to deliver 26 minutes of luscious beats and wavy rhymes, perfect for cruising.
 The two mesh together greatly with an advanced chemistry to create a mellow & laidback project that is enjoyable at all times, no matter the circumstances.
-This project is another amazing addition to Harry Fraud’s contributions this year and serves as a great entry point for getting into Larry June.
+This project is another amazing addition to Harry Fraud’s contributions this year and serves as a great entry point for delving into Larry June as an artist.

 Best tracks: “Sunday Morning Drive”, “Lets Go to New Orleans”, “Expensive Couches”

 Tha God Fahim, After Every Dark Day Comes Sunshine

 Fahim has managed to become one of the best emcees that has balanced good quality with constantly dropping multiple projects, however this project heavily differed from anything else in his catalog.
 On this project, Fahim takes a more emotional approach, from the gracious hooks to the mellow lo-fi production.
 Lyrically, Fahim takes his time on the album to cover all problems, internal or external.
 Whether it’s the mental struggle or the police brutality epidemic in the United States, Fahim covers it all.
 It’s hard to top the classics, but theres no doubt that this project is in the upper echelon of Tha God Fahim’s catalog.